mathiasmag/Oracle-Dev-Env-Docker/BuildAndRun.md

 ```
 ## Execute the script to create and start the containers

+Create a directory to hold docker volumes, that is file sthat are stored outside of the containers.
+Specifically, here it is used for database files and for the ORDS-config.
+It has to be writeable by user 54321 that is the oracle user in the containers.
+For example.
+- $ mkdir ~/dkr_volumes
+- $ chmod 777 ~/devenv/dkr_volumes

 In the same directory where you put the zip-files, there is a script createandstartall.sh.
 It takes the needed parameters for creating starting the containers.

 Parameters: